 - In the U.K., Australia and Canada, normality is commonly accepted, while normalcy is not generally considered appropriate.

-- In the United States (U.S.), either word (normality vs. normalcy) is acceptable.
+- In the United States (U.S.), either word (normality or normalcy) is acceptable.
 People usually choose the term that flows best in the overall statement.

 Which Term Is Typically Correct?